cuiyungao/IDEA/README.md

 ## Validation
 1. Download the word2vec model trained on 4 millions app reviews from this [link](https://www.dropbox.com/s/et4n6sj3k94ku2s/wv.zip?dl=0), and unzip the directory in the `model` folder.

-2. Uncomment the code of line 486 in `main.py`, and run the script.
+2. Change the value of `Validate` in `config.ini` to be `1`, and run the script.

 ```
 $ python main.py
 ```

 ## Related Link
-* [Paper website], you can see more details about the experiments.
+* [ReMine-Lab](https://remine-lab.github.io/), you can see our other work.

 ## History
+2018-2-4: first version of IDEA